skyzh/skyzh-site/content/pages/projects.md

 There are also some other interesting works.

 * [A simple ray-tracer](https://github.com/skyzh/raytracer.rs), which is later used in [PPCA Ray-Tracing Project](https://github.com/skyzh/raytracer-tutorial).
+* Linux I/O Experiments and Readings
   * [uring-positioned-io](https://github.com/skyzh/uring-positioned-io), an asynchronized positioned-I/O library based on io-uring, built with the Rust programming language.
+  * [Deep Dive io-uring (Chinese)](/posts/articles/2021-06-14-deep-dive-io-uring/) A blog post on Linux io_uring implementation.

 And some web, mobile and desktop applications.